A collection of some of the best Ruskin Bond books

 Semi-autobiographical in nature, these stories span the period from the author’s childhood to the present.

-Starting from Java, he journeys to India where he first lands up in Bombay then to Delhi before finally reaching the Himalayas and here begins a nostalgic tale of writer’s stay in the Himalayas.
+Starting from Java, he journeys to India where he first lands in Bombay then to Delhi before finally reaching the Himalayas and here begins a nostalgic tale of the writer’s stay in the Himalayas.